Last updated: May 2026

 - You can legally stay in Costa Rica

-- You must obtain a DIMEX card appointment (required to be legally employed)
+- You must obtain a Documento de Identificación Migratoria para Extranjeros (DIMEX) card appointment (required to be legally employed)

-- You’ll need to enroll in the CAJA (Costa Rican healthcare system)
+- You’ll need to enroll in CAJA (Costa Rica’s public healthcare system)

 - You must remain in Costa Rica or request permission to leave